 Students should arrange a practicum start date with their practicum site.
 Students may begin the practicum as early as two weeks prior to the start of a semester; students' start dates must be confirmed with the student's Faculty Liaison, regardless of whether they're starting early or starting at the beginning of the semester.
 Students must also be aware that an early start means their Learning Agreement due date also moves up; their new Learning Agreement due date is the third Friday following their practicum start date.
+Students in the Applied Behavior Analysis program must have sat through their first class in their first semester.
+After that, students may start practicum earlier.

-P. Appropriate Activities
+S. Appropriate Activities